 The country’s forests, mountains, coastline, and wetlands provide the perfect homes for a vast array of wildlife.
-Vietnam is home to more than 270 species of mammal as well as 1,500 species of woody plants, 800 bird species, 180 species of reptile, and 80 species of amphibian.
+Vietnam is home to more than 270 species of mammals as well as 1,500 species of woody plants, 800 bird species, 180 species of reptiles, and 80 species of amphibians.
 Examples include such rarities as the Indochinese tiger, snow leopards, black bears and sun bears, giant catfish, and Sumatran rhinos.

 Although large swaths of habitat continue to be cleared for lumber and farming, there are 30 parks set up to provide the animals official protection.
 Primates such as langurs, rhesus monkeys, macaques, and gibbons are particularly dependent upon the forests.
 The government has initiated a replanting program in an attempt to replace the tropical forest land cleared.

 Vietnam is a socialist-oriented market economy which has been working to recover its economic system since ending the war in 1975.
 Currently, it’s a blend of free market and state-planned economy, and it’s gradually becoming increasingly capitalistic.
 Its liberalization of policies has helped with this recovery somewhat, as has its joining of the WTO.
 Since the Soviet Union collapsed in 1990, the country has been more open to trade with nations outside of other communist countries.

 Most Vietnamese work in agriculture, service, and industry, and main exports include clothing, crude oil, seafood, coffee, electronics, and rice.
 The Vietnamese currency is the dong, and the capital city is Hanoi.